zapabob/ROCm/README.md

 made available in the following packages:

 *  hsa-ext-rocr-dev
+*  OpenCL Developer Preview for version 1.4 is closed source for this release only.

 ### Getting ROCm Source Code
 Modifications can be made to the ROCm 1.4 components by modifying the open